 We know Monteverdi as, among other things, the composer of the “Vespro della Beata Virgine,” commonly known as the “Vespers of 1610.”
 It is by many leagues his most renowned piece of sacred music, and one of the great liturgy settings of the 17th century.
 Yet treating the “Vespers” as a stable, discrete work is deceptive.
 Since it entered the canon, debates over its nature, purpose, even its actual component parts have arisen, persisting to this day.
 This provides opportunities for fresh thinking and rediscovery, not only about this piece but also about the context that gave rise to it.

 Monteverdi sung by twins?
-You could jump to that conclusion hearing this disc of vocal duets by Tenet’s perfectly matched sopranos Jolle Greenleaf and Molly Quinn, who could pass for sisters in the booklet photos.
-In fact, Quinn and Tenet’s artistic director Greenleaf have a significant age difference, and each voice has a specific timbre.
-But somehow they converge into what often feels like a single sound, aided by their near-telepathic musical rapport.
+You could jump to that conclusion hearing this disc of vocal duets by Tenet’s perfectly matched sopranos Jolle Greenleaf and Molly Quinn, who could pass for sisters in the booklet photos. (…) They converge into what often feels like a single sound, aided by their near-telepathic musical rapport.

 Drawing on their considerable performing experience, New York-based early music group Tenet have produced a well-rounded and impeccably performed collection of lesser-know canzonette and instrumental works by Monteverdi and his Italian contemporaries.